Starting school in Kingston borough - Frequently Asked Questions

 If a place cannot be offered for your child at that school, there is no guarantee that an alternative place will be offered at the initial allocation stage.
 You are therefore strongly advised to state a preference for your nearest non-faith, non-selective school as well as any schools further from your home which you may prefer.
 You can list up to six schools on the application, in the order that you prefer them.

 Do I have to use all six preferences?

 No. But unless you are absolutely sure that a place will be offered for your child at your first preference school, you are strongly advised to consider and apply for a range of schools, rather than just one or two.
-You should also find out how places were allocated in previous years by looking in the admissions brochure and speaking to the Admissions Team and/or the school(s) concerned, in order to understand better the chances of your child being offered a place.
-Please note, though, that admissions patterns can change substantially from year to year, so previous year’s patterns are only a guide and cannot be fully relied upon if you are living at, or near, the edge of a school’s catchment area.
+You should also find out how places were allocated in previous years by looking at the pattern of admissions for each school on the school’s website or on the Council’s website (community schools information only).
+You can also contact the School Admissions Team and/or the school(s) concerned, in order to understand better the chances of your child being offered a place.
+Please note, that admissions patterns can change substantially from year to year, so previous year’s patterns are only a guide and cannot be fully relied upon if you are living within the distance at which the last place was offered in previous years.

 How will my preferences be considered?

-You will complete just one application form even if you are applying for schools in more than one borough.
+You will complete a single application even if you are applying for schools in more than one borough.
 You can list up to six schools in order of your preference.
 The application will then be considered under the ‘equal preference’ system.
-This means that all preferences are considered without reference to the order in which you ranked them.
-Your child is then considered separately for each school using the published oversubscription criteria (the order in which places are allocated) to decide whether or not a place can be offered.
-If more than one school can potentially offer a place for your child, we will offer a place at whichever of those schools you ranked the highest among your preferences.
+This means that all preferences are considered without reference to the order in which you list them.
+Your child's application is then considered separately for each school using the published oversubscription criteria (the order in which places are allocated) to decide whether or not a place can be offered.
+If more than one school can potentially offer a place for your child, we will offer a place at whichever of those schools you listed the highest among your preferences.